2015–16 KNVB Cup: Second round

 Winners from the first round compete against all professional clubs.

 Third round

 The 32 winners from the previous round progress to this stage.

 Fourth round

 The 16 winners from the previous round progress to this stage.

 Quarter-finals

 The 8 winners from the previous round progress to this stage.

 Semi-finals

 The 4 winners from the previous round progress to this stage.

 Final

-The 2 winners from the previous round progress to the final.
+The 2 winners from the previous round progressed to the final.
 The winner of the semi-final match between Feyenoord and AZ is marked as the 'home' team in the final, as that was the first match to be drawn at the draw for the semi-finals.